All states or jurisdictions that administer the HiSET exam have their own policies and testing requirements.

 The state of Tennessee is using the five-test HiSET exam for its HSE (high school equivalency) testing program.
 In Tennessee, HiSET applicants must be no younger than 18, though 17-year-olds may also qualify when they have parental consent and approval from their school district’s Director of Schools.

 The state requires test-takers, though, to first take and pass the half-length official HiSET practice test that is offered at all of the state’s Adult Education & Literacy program locations.
 Click here to see all Tennessee HiSET prep sites and test centers.

-The state of Wyoming is offering all three available options for its HSE (high school equivalency) testing program, the HiSET and GED.
+The state of Wyoming is offering two options for its HSE (high school equivalency) testing program, the HiSET and GED.
 To discover all Wyoming HiSET and GED test centers and prep class locations, check here.

 In Wyoming, the five HiSET subtests are available in both paper- and computer-delivered versions, while the GED is entirely computerized.
 Please contact a testing center near you, though, as not all facilities offer both formats.